 Take a Boat Tour Around Capri

-If you choose only one activity to do in Capri make it one of the boat tours around the island.
+If you choose only one activity in Capri, make it one of the boat tours around the island.

 Enjoying a boat tour and seeing Capri from the water gives you a whole new perspective and appreciation for this beautiful island.

-Seeing the grottos and the natural arch is such an incredible sight in person.
-I was truly amazed at how big the cliffs and the natural arch is!
+Seeing the grottos and the natural arch is incredible in person.
+I was amazed at how big the cliffs and the natural arch are!

 You have options when choosing your boat tour.
 You can take a small group tour, a private tour, or captain a boat!